kyma-incubator/compass/README.md

 ## Installation

+### Chart installation
 If you have already running Kyma 1.1.0 instance with created secrets which contains Tiller client certificates, run:
 ```bash
 helm install --name "compass" ./chart/compass --tls
 ```

+### Local installation with Kyma
-or you can install the Compass on top of Kyma, run:
+To install the Compass along with Kyma 1.1.0, run:
 ```bash
 ./installation/scripts/run.sh
 ```